-We tested the TopDon ArtiDiag100 on a Mercedes-Benz S-Class, one of the most sophisticated and complex vehicles on the road today.
-We could access every single module on the vehicle, read and clear codes where codes existed.
-Keep in mind that you will only be able to clear codes that are on STORED statues.
+We tested the YOUCANIC on a Mercedes-Benz S-Class, one of today’s most sophisticated and complex vehicles.
+We could access every single module on the vehicle and read and clear codes where codes existed.
+Keep in mind that you will only be able to clear codes that are on STORED status.
 If a code shows the CURRENT status, you need to address the problem, fix the issue, and then come back to erase the code.
-When you reconnect the scanner, the code will show as STORED, and at this point, you can clear the code.
+When you reconnect the scanner, the code will show as STORED; at this point, you can clear the code.

 Live Sensor Data: Live sensor data is also a very helpful feature as it allows you to see voltages, resistance, and other values from the sensor.
 This can be beneficial when troubleshooting problems.
-For example, if your ABS, traction control, stability control lights are on due to a bad wheel ABS sensor, you can compare the values from each of the ABS sensors to determine if you have a bad sensor or not.
+For example, if your ABS, traction control, and stability control lights are on due to a bad wheel ABS sensor, you can compare the values from each of the ABS sensors to determine if you have a bad sensor.

-Manufacturer fault code descriptions: ArtiDiag100 provides a description of the fault code, and in our case, it was displaying vehicle-specific fault codes, but we strongly recommend that you write down the code and do research to find out what is wrong with your car.
+Manufacturer fault code descriptions: YOUCANIC provides a description of the fault code, and in our case, it was displaying vehicle-specific fault codes, but we strongly recommend that you write down the code and do research to find out what is wrong with your car.
 One short sentence is not always enough to pinpoint the problem because a DTC (Diagnostic Trouble Code) may have multiple causes.
-This brings us to the next point, and that is performing Health Report.
+This brings us to the next point: performing Health Reports.

-Vehicle Health Report: Once you select your vehicle make and model, you will see two options Health Report and Control unit select.
+Vehicle Health Report: Once you select your vehicle’s make and model, you will see two options Health Report and Control unit select.
 You can choose to troubleshoot one particular control module manually, let’s say the ABS module, for example.
 Or perform a Health Report, and the scanner will recognize all the systems installed on your vehicle and read fault codes.
 This is very helpful for you as an owner or a mechanic trying to narrow down a problem.
-In the Health Report, you will see all the fault codes that have been triggered since the last time the vehicle was diagnosed.
+In the Health Report, you will see all the fault codes triggered since the last time the vehicle was diagnosed.
 If the codes are in STORED status, these codes can be cleared.
 If there are any CURRENT codes, they need to be investigated and fixed before they can be erased.
-It is essential to keep in mind that one bad sensor (for example, a bad ABS wheel speed sensor) may trigger fault codes in multiple fault modules.
-You may get a fault code on the ABS module, stability control module, and traction control module.
+It is essential to remember that one bad sensor (for example, a bad ABS wheel speed sensor) may trigger fault codes in multiple fault modules.
+You may get a fault code on the ABS, stability, and traction control modules.